King Leonardo and His Short Subjects

-King Leonardo and His Short Subjects (also known as The King and Odie Show) is an American Saturday-morning animated television series that aired on NBC from October 15, 1960 to December 23, 1961; the original Short Subjects package last aired on the network on September 28, 1963, when new segments of The King & Odie and The Hunter aired as part of Tennessee Tuxedo and His Tales.
+King Leonardo and His Short Subjects (also known as The King and Odie Show) is an American Saturday-morning animated television series that aired on NBC from October 15, 1960 to March 30, 1963; the original Short Subjects package last aired on the network on September 28, 1963, when new segments of The King & Odie and The Hunter aired as part of Tennessee Tuxedo and His Tales.
 The show was initially sponsored by General Mills.
 It was produced by Total Television Productions and Leonardo Productions, named after the main character, and has been referred to as the second original color Saturday-morning cartoon program after The Ruff and Reddy Show.
 Leonardo Productions was actually Producers Associates for Television, aka P.A.T.

 Plot

-The show focuses on Leonardo Lion (voiced by Jackson Beck), the well-meaning but often inept king of Bongo Congo, a fictional African nation.
+The show focuses on Leonardo Lion (voiced by Jackson Beck), the well-meaning but often inept king of the fictional African nation of Bongo Congo which is known for its bongo products.
 King Leonardo is assisted in all things by a calm, competent skunk named Odie Cologne (a play on Eau de Cologne) or "Odie O. Cologne" (voiced by Allen Swift impersonating Ronald Colman).
 Odie, the one who really keeps the kingdom on an even keel, has been by the king's side since they were children.

-King Leonardo's main archenemy is the gangster-type character Biggy Rat (voiced by Jackson Beck impersonating Edward G. Robinson), who routinely attempts to overthrow Leonardo and take over Bongo Congo for himself, with Leonardo's dimwitted sibling Itchy Brother (voiced by Allen Swift) being his puppet king.
+King Leonardo's main archenemy is the gangster-type character Biggy Rat (voiced by Jackson Beck impersonating Edward G. Robinson), who routinely attempts to overthrow Leonardo and take over Bongo Congo for himself with Leonardo's dimwitted sibling Itchy Brother (voiced by Allen Swift) being his puppet king.
 On occasion, Biggy and Itchy are assisted by an evil German inventor named Professor Messer (voiced by Jackson Beck).
 Biggy and Itchy's schemes always end up with them either landing in the dungeon or escaping.

 Episodes of The King and Odie that were exclusive to Tennessee Tuxedo and His Tales feature Biggy Rat and Itchy Brother employed by Mr. Mad (voiced by Norman Rose), a mad scientist with a domineering personality.
 Mr. Mad has his own plans for Bongo Congo and indulges in his diabolical studies of behavior where he collected different types of people whilst lacking a King for his studies.
 Mr. Mad also threatened to throw Biggy and Itchy in "The Room" which contains unseen stuff that frightens both of them should they fail him.
 When his schemes fail, Mr. Mad disappears "as if by magic" before he can be apprehended.